 - 4 units in Mathematics

-- 4 units in Science (must include 1 unit in Biology and 1 unit of a physical science)
+- 4 units in Science (must include biology and physical science)

 - 4 units in Biblical Studies

 - 2 units in a single foreign language